aidanschang/526-Term-Project-Process-Schedular/README.md

 ### process.java
 Process.java is a custom class that defines what a process consist of.
 Each process was given thier ids, arrival times, priorities, and duration by the assignment through text file format. <b>Each object's duration determine how much time it has to take before the system can process the next process-object.</b>

-The priority of each process will increase by 1 if any given process has been waiting in Q for every 30 unit time.
-For that reason, I gave each process-objects an additional attribute waitTIme, with 0 as default.
-As results, a process's waitTime will be increased by 1 in each virtual time so that priority will increase by 1 for every 30 virtual time.

 In addition to the attributes that mentioned above, I added waitTime attribute to keep a count of time each process has been waiting.
 Lastly, I created some custom set and get methods to eaisly access and modify the appropriate attributes.